pyguides

 What Is Litestar?

-Litestar is an ASGI web framework for Python that gives you a clean, decorator-driven way to build web applications and REST APIs.
-It sits somewhere between the minimalism of FastAPI and the flexibility of Starlette, with built-in OpenAPI support, request validation via Pydantic, and a plugin system for data layers.
+Litestar is an ASGI web framework for building APIs in Python.
+It gives you a clean, decorator-driven way to build web applications and REST APIs, sitting between the minimalism of FastAPI and the flexibility of Starlette.
+Built-in features include OpenAPI support, request validation via Pydantic, and a plugin system for data layers.

 This guide covers the core building blocks: route handlers, request and response handling, dependency injection, and data validation.
 By the end you’ll have a working API with create, read, update, and delete operations.